toggins/Klawiatura/README.md

-# lockstep
+# Klawiatura

-Rollback prototype in C using SDL3 and GekkoNet.
+Mario Forever with rollback netcode.

-## Currently implemented
+## Launch options

--   16.16 fixed point math in a separate library.
+- `-bypass_shader`: Bypass shader support checking for debugging with RenderDoc.
--   Support for up to 4 players.
-You have to forward your own port as well as figure out the remote IP:ports.
+- `-players <amount> <ip:port> ...`: Amount of players to assign to the session as well as the address for each slot.
+Local player is `port`, remote players are `ip:port`.
-    -   Command line usage: `lockstep <num_players> <"port" for local slot, "ip:port" for remote slot> ...`